 v Contact with shareholders

 As set out in Section III, Swedish listed companies have a duty to disclose all inside information as soon as possible.
-Shareholders also receive information on all matters proposed to be decided upon by the general meeting.
-The notice to a general meeting shall be published and made available to the shareholders no later than three or four weeks (depending on the type of general meeting) prior to the general meeting and shall include information on the decisions proposed to be taken.
+Shareholders also receive information about all matters proposed to be decided by the general meeting.
+The notice to a general meeting shall be published and made available to the shareholders no later than three or four weeks (depending on the type of general meeting) prior to the general meeting and shall include information about the decisions proposed to be taken.
 Shareholders also have the right to ask questions at the general meeting, and in practice often do so in connection with the managing director's presentation of the financial statements of the company.

 1 Christoffer Saidac and Mattias Friberg are partners and Khaled Talayhan is a senior associate at Hannes Snellman Attorneys Ltd.

 2 However, pursuant to the Companies Act, listed Swedish companies must at all times have a managing director appointed.

 3 Regulation (EU) No. 2017/1129 of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market.